-As of October 17, 2018, consuming recreational cannabis (marijuana) is legal in Canada, but that doesn't mean it's legal—or safe—to drive after using it.
+Consuming recreational cannabis (marijuana) became legal in Canada in 2018, but that doesn't mean it's legal—or safe—to drive after using it.

 Research shows that consuming cannabis impacts your ability to drive safely.
 Researchers estimate that driving within three hours of consuming cannabis doubles your risk of having a crash.

 Cannabis impairs both the cognitive and motor abilities you use to safely operate a motor vehicle.

 Cannabis can also slow your reaction time, slow your ability to make decisions, and make it harder for you to split your attention.
 These are crucial skills on the road.
 You never know when you may need to react and make a split-second decision on the road that saves a life.

 Cannabis edibles and extracts became legal and available for sale in 2019.

 Cannabis ingested in the form of edibles is slower to take effect, but the effect can last much longer and be more intense than smoking it.